After the rain, we were lucky enough to have a rainbow send off from an amazing weekend in Savannah.

 Eugene Talmadge Memorial Bridge, Savannah

 We love the peace and quiet of anchoring out, so as much as we loved our time in Savannah we were looking forward to having a night “on the hook” to relax.
-We weren’t 100% sure where we would anchor for the night, but had a few ideas (always a good idea to have a plan A, B and C).
+We weren’t 100% sure where we would anchor for the night, but had a few ideas (always a good idea to have a plan A, B and C on a boat!).
 Everything depended on the weather, most particularly the winds.

 Hell Gate is not something to take lightly, as it is extremely narrow and shallow.
 It is essential that you travel at rising/high tides.
 Even at high tide, which is when we passed through, you can visualize how it must look at low tide!
 You can tell how dicey it can be.
 This is a land cut leading from the Vernon River to the Ogeechee River.
 Not only is it narrow, but the currents and winds can kick up and make the cut even trickier.
 Kathy (Papillon) and Rob (both resident weather geeks, a necessity on a boat!) had conferred over lunch yesterday and decided on a good departure time based on rising tides.
 Yes, this is typical boater lunch conversation!
 Papillon (Kathy and Braendon) was docked at Thunderbolt Marina, south of Savannah.
 Since we were docked further north, we headed out a bit earlier to meet them, but as we approached Thunderbolt, we learned that Papillon was having GPS problems, so they wouldn’t be pulling out just yet.